Noninvasive ventilation overview and practice questions

 It supports ventilation without an artificial airway.

-Ventilation and CPAP — typically provided by a nasal or oral mask.
+NIV encompasses both ventilation and CPAP, typically provided by a nasal or oral mask.

 Hypercapnic respiratory failure due to COPD.
 It is the standard of care for managing an acute exacerbation of COPD.